 Design & Technology (D&T)

-D&T has a unique contribution to make to a balanced curriculum and is seen to be of a holistic nature.
-It is primarily concerned with generating ideas, making and doing.
-It provides opportunities for children to imagine, make decisions, create solutions and put them into practice.
-D&T enables children to use appropriate apparatus and equipment.
-We teach D&T largely through a cross curricular approach while teaching specific skills as and when necessary.
-Mrs Burgess, our D&T co-ordinator plans brilliant days to stimulate the children and develop specific skills.
+D&T has a unique contribution to make to a balanced curriculum threading into many other curriculum areas.
+It is primarily concerned with generating ideas, researching, producing, and evaluating.
+It provides opportunities for children to imagine, analyse similar products, make decisions, create solutions and put them into practice.
+D&T enables children to use appropriate apparatus and equipment, but most importantly encourages a way of thinking and analysing that can be applied to real world situations.
+We teach D&T largely through a cross curricular approach whilst teaching specific skills as and when necessary.
+We also offer the opportunity for experts to come into school and share their knowledge and skills to help the development of children’s skills.

 Art & Design